Accessibility Tools

 1. Open your account on the Online Candidate Admissions platform (Internetowa Rekrutacja Kandydatów – IRK) at irk.uek.krakow.pl.

-2. Send to the Unit for Teaching Administration (studiainfo@uek.krakow.pl) the copies of the following documents:
+2. Mandatorily upload to the IRK system the copies of the following documents:

 – certificate of graduating from secondary school (secondary education);